Atrani

 Authentic Flavors and Traditions of Atrani

-Atrani also wins hearts at the table, with a simple and genuine cuisine that carries the scent of the sea and history.
+, with a simple and genuine cuisine that carries the scent of the sea and history.

-One of its most curious specialties is sarchiapone, a traditional dish made of zucchini stuffed with meat, eggs, cheese, and spices, then cooked in tomato sauce — an ancient recipe symbolizing the village’s farming heritage.
+One of its most curious specialties is sarchiapone, a traditional dish made of zucchini stuffed with meat, eggs, cheese, and spices, then cooked in tomato sauce, an ancient recipe symbolizing the village’s farming heritage.

 Also not to be missed is the pasticciotto, a shortcrust pastry filled with cream, perfect for a sweet break between walks.